Only this pageAll pages

 These registries spanning decades were electronically linked to the cohort baseline data using the unique national personal identification numbers assigned to all Finnish citizens and residents.

-A full list of FinnGen endpoints is available online for release 2.
+A full list of FinnGen endpoints is for release 2.

 The endpoints with fewer than 100 cases, near-duplicate endpoints, and developmental “helper” endpoints were excluded from the final PheWas (column “OMIT”).